Century Park station (Shanghai Metro)

-Century Park (世纪公园 (世紀公園, Shìjì Gōngyuán)), formerly transliterated as Shiji Park, is a station on Line 2 of the Shanghai Metro.
+Century Park (世纪公园 (Shìjì Gōngyuán)), formerly transliterated as Shiji Park, is a station on Line 2 of the Shanghai Metro.
 It is named after the nearby Century Park (and is closest to Exit No. 7 of the park), and should not be confused with the Century Avenue station.
 This station is part of the initial section of Line 2 that opened from to that opened on 20 September 1999.